reactgular/observables/README.md

 import {distinctStringify} from '@reactgular/observables/operators';

 windowResize(250).pipe(
   distinctStringify()
 ).subscribe(v => console.log(v));
 ```

 # Operators

-Here is a list of rxjs operators that you can use from this library.
+Here is a list of observable operators that you can use from this library.

 Operators | Operators | Operators | Operators
 -----------|-----------|-----------|-----------